MicrosoftDocs/azure-dev-docs/articles/python/cloud-azure-terminology.md

 Different resources can always communicate across regions, but do so more efficiently when resources are located in the same region.

-Applications that serve global customers can replicate resources in multiple regions for greater efficiency.
+Applications that serve global customers can have Azure automatically replicate resources across multiple regions to improve overall application responsiveness and performance.

 ## Azure App Service